Roger Kingdon’s poems

 Middle age is a test, to make us humble.

-On 20 November 2015 this was my thought for the day:
+On a wet autumn evening in 2015 this was my thought for the day:

 ‘Death’